 |Additional Information||This malware is designed to show a fake Windows Update window and modify the Windows "hosts" file to prevent users from accessing cyber security websites (more information below).|

 |Distribution methods||Infected email attachments (macros), torrent websites, malicious ads, unofficial activation and updating tools.|

 |Damage||All files are encrypted and cannot be opened without paying a ransom.
 Additional password-stealing trojans and malware infections can be installed together with a ransomware infection.|

-If an email is received from suspicious or/and unknown address, it is irrelevant and it contains some attachment or link, then we recommend not to open it.
-We advise to download all software from official, trustworthy websites and via direct links.
-Third party downloaders, installers, Peer-to-peer networks, and other similar tools our sources can be used to distribute unwanted software.
-Therefore, neither of them should be used as tools to download or install programs.
-Also, installed software (and operating system) should be updated using tools or implemented functions that are provided by official developers.
-If it is not free (requires to be activated), it should not be activates using unofficial tools.
-It is not legal and often leads to downloads and installations of malware.
-And finally, systems should be regularly scanned with a reputable antivirus or anti-spyware suite, it is recommended to always keep software of this type up-do-date.
-If your computer is already infected with Derp, we recommend running a scan with Spyhunter for Windows to automatically eliminate this ransomware.
+If an email is received from a suspicious and/or unknown address, is irrelevant and contains an attachment or link, do not open it.
+Download all software from official, trustworthy websites and via direct links.
+Third party downloaders, installers, Peer-to-peer networks, and other such tools and sources can be used to distribute unwanted software - do not use them to download or install programs.
+Installed software and operating systems should be updated using tools or implemented functions provided by official developers.
+If software is not free (requires activation and payment), do not use unofficial tools ('cracks') - this is illegal and often leads to download/installation of malware.
+Finally, systems should be regularly scanned with a reputable antivirus or anti-spyware suite - keep this software up-do-date.
+If your computer is already infected with Derp, we recommend running a scan with Malwarebytes for Windows to automatically eliminate this ransomware.

-Text presented in Derp ransomware's text file ("_readme.txt"):
+Text presented in Derp ransomware text file ("_readme.txt"):